-The regulation at 24 CFR 5.609(b)(1) requires the GRHC to include in annual income all forms of "compensation for personal services."
-While some forms, like regular wages and salaries, may be easy to anticipate, other forms, like bonuses and commissions, may vary considerably from one pay period to the next.
+The GRHC will include in annual income the full amount, before any payroll deductions, wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation.
 For persons who regularly receive bonuses or commissions, the GRHC will verify, and then average amounts received for the two years preceding admission or reexamination.
 If only a one-year history is available, the GRHC will use the prior year amounts.
 In either case the family may provide, and the GRHC will consider, a credible justification for not using this history to anticipate future bonuses or commissions.
 If a new employee has not yet received any bonuses or commissions, the GRHC will count only the amount estimated by the employer.
+The file will be documented appropriately.